bsmg/beat-saber-community-wiki/mapping/mediocre-mapper.md

 * **Cover Image Name:** The name of the image file you have placed in `CustomWIPLevels > [Song Folder]`.
 Must be perfectly square and at least 256 px but no more than 512 px
 * **Environment Name:** A dropdown menu of the default environments or platforms available.
 See [Basic Lighting Practices](#) for an overview of these environments
 * **Custom Platform:** The copy/pasted name of a custom platform from [ModelSaber](https://modelsaber.com/Platforms/).
 This feature is glitchy and it's recommended that you JSON edit any custom platform information
-* **Contributors Tab:** This side tab is an optional spot to give credit to mappers, lighters, playtesters or other contributors to your map.
-Enter the contributor role, their name, and the file name of a square "profile image" which you place in your song folder

 The <kbd>Open Sond Folder</kbd> button will open your song folder in Windows Explorer.
 This will help you confirm that you have your files in the right spot.
 The <kbd>Package Song to Zip</kbd> button will remove your autosaves folder and zip the files for BeatSaver.
 The <kbd>Save Song Info</kbd> button commits all of your metadata to the info.dat file
 ### Difficulty Settings
+On the right side of the `Song Info` page is the area where you create individual difficulties and edit data that only applies to a single diffculty level.
+To create your first difficulty:

+1. Click the <kbd>Add Difficulty</kbd> button.
+The default difficulty is easy
+2. In the `Difficulty` dropdown select which difficulty you want to make (easy, normal, hard, expert, or expertplus)
+3. In the `Characteristic` dropdown you can select Standard, No Arrows, or Single Saber.
+4. The <kbd>Difficulty Label</kbd> is optional and allows you to give your difficulties custom names in-game, *This feature may not reliably work on all VR models*
+5. The <kbd>Start Offset (ms)</kbd> field is where you entered an offset value, in milliseconds, if needed based on the way you [setup your audio file](#)
+6. The <kbd>Note Jump Speed</kbd> field is where you change the speed at which the notes move down the track.
+Click into the field for a pop-up of helpful information.
+See [Basic Mapping Practices](#) for guidance on setting an appropriate NJS for your difficulty.
+7. The <kbd>Spawn Distance Modifier</kbd> field allows you to adjust how far down the track your blocks appear.
+Changing this value will adjust the "jump distance" guidance pop-up

+> You **must** click <kbd>Apply Modifications</kbd> if you make a change to difficulty settings, otherwise it will not be saved.
+In Mk5 this appers to automatically happen when you enter a song file for editing.
+{.is-warning}

+Click <kbd>Edit Level</kbd> when you're ready to start mapping!

+### Other Settings
+* **Contributors Tab:** This left side tab is an optional spot to give credit to mappers, lighters, playtesters or other contributors to your map.
+Enter the contributor role, their name, and the file name of a square "profile image" which you place in your song folder
+* **Extra Fields:** This right side tab allows you to include in-game viewable warnings (i.e, Seizure Alert), information, suggestions (i.e. Use Chroma), and requirements (i.e., Mapping Extensions)
+* **Autosaves:** This right side tab allows you to easily restore an autosaved version of your map if you've crashed or need to revert work

 ## Mapping Settings
 # Basic Controls